 Bidoun: There are very few words, very few images that are produced and circulated without a clear reason—especially when they’re about the Middle East.
-We found ourselves between two arch-narratives that seemed to compliment each terribly well: the post-911 mainstream politics of terror on the one hand, and on the other, its supplement in cultural production: an open-call for Arab perspectives which coincided neatly with the globalization of the art market.
+We found ourselves between two arch-narratives that seemed to complement each other terribly well: the post-911 mainstream politics of terror on the one hand, and on the other, its supplement in cultural production: an open-call for Arab perspectives which coincided neatly with the globalization of the art market.
 That’s not a conspiracy, it’s a current, and we were carried along with it—even if we were facing the wrong way most of the time.
 But I think it’s a bit different today.
 I think far fewer people care, and maybe the stakes are higher.
 As you said, brown is not beautiful.

 How would you define a Bidouni today?

 Negar: A Bidouni is so many things.
 It’s not really an either/or condition, but more of an ambiguous ETC. It’s not quite a rootless cosmopolitan, though it may well capture that.
 It encompasses just about any state of hyphenation: a suburban kid in the diaspora; an Iranian obsessed with metal; an Indian dreaming of Fidel.
 Above all, it’s a sensibility that refuses to sit nicely within the confines of inherited ideas about culture and place.
 When it comes to debates about identity, a Bidouni tends to reject two extremes: the market-orientalist who blandly celebrates culture and the academic/activist/anti-Orientalist who is above all… grouchy.
 You know?